Bryant Fedden: National Service

-Bryant Fedden took part in National Service in Nigeria from 1948 to1950 achieving the rank of 2nd Lieutenant on 24 September 1949.
+Bryant Fedden took part in National Service in Nigeria from 1948 to 1950 achieving the rank of 2nd Lieutenant on 24 September 1949.

 Teaching experience

 Bryant Fedden married Kate in March 1955.
 He and Kate then moved to Pakistan to teach English from 1955 - 1958.

 Bryant Fedden taught history at Gordenstoun School from 1958 - 1961.

 In 1976 Bryant Fedden was invited to teach glass engraving for a year at Morely College, London.

 Early works

 Bryant Fedden created work from his first year at Bryanstone School.
 Lesley Greene describes Bryant Fedden's "Carved Bison", made at age 14, in her forward to the "40 Years of Bryant Fedden Workshops: A Celebration" exhibition catalogue: "the spirit of the 'bison-ness' of the creature is wonderful."

 The Bryant Fedden Workshops

 The following is an introduction to the various workshops that Bryant Fedden set up during his working life.

 Toddington Workshop 1961–1966

 Bryant Fedden set up his first workshop in a house in Toddington, Gloucestershire.